dwinkler1/SpringerQuarantineBooks.jl/README.md

 ### Example

-This example will download all Mathematics books:
+This example will download the first three Mathematics books:

 ```julia
 using SpringerQuarantineBooks